New to Saint Agnes? Welcome!

 - Lenten Soup Suppers and Fish Frys are fun, family-style gatherings where people chat over dinner.

-- The Parish Picnic on September 15, 2019 is held at the Knights of Columbus, Columbus Club House on Little Falls Road in Arington.
-There will be bouncy houses, a beer truck, ice cream truck and parish provided BBQ for all parishioners to enjoy.
+- Our Annual Parish Picnic is usually held in September.
+(In recent years, the Knights of Columbus have hosted it at their Columbus Club House on Little Falls Road in Arington.)
+Our parish picnics include bouncy houses, games, an ice cream truck, a beer truck, and parish provided BBQ for all parishioners to enjoy.

 A parish that prays together grows together